gregscharf/RTFM-Redox/README.md

 RTFM-RedOx is meant to be an easier to use and updated replacement for [RTFM](https://github.com/leostat/rtfm) (inspired by the book, Red Team Field Manual) as well as something that works similarly to [RevShells.com](https://revshells.com/).

 ## Features
-- A command line interface that includes a quick search for commands and comments within the included database.
+- A Terminal User Interface that includes a local database search for commands and comments similar to using forward/reverse search in Bash.
 Searching on a command's comments is useful for something like mimikatz, where mimikatz isn't in the actual command syntax itself, but is referenced in the comments.
-- There is variable replacement similar to msfconsole.
+- Variable replacement similar to msfconsole.
 Variables can be added to any command.
-- Update command syntax already in the database as well as add new commands.
+- Create, update and delete commands already in the database.
-- Multiple references (typically hyperlinks) can be added to commands for things like cheatsheets, explainer videos, tutorials, whatever.
+- Multiple references (typically hyperlinks) can be added to commands for things like cheat sheets, explainer videos, tutorials, etc.

-The ultimate purpose of this is to eliminate the need to leave the terminal to open a note taking app or web browser to search for command syntax and usage, and to not have to repeatedly type in the same remote/local host ips, ports or urls since those are saved as variables within the CLI and automatically replaced in the command before it is copied to the clipboard.
+Redox eliminates the need to leave the terminal to open notes or a web browser to search for command syntax and usage.
+Additionally, user set variables within the CLI are automatically injected into relevant placeholders within any command you've selected before it is copied to the clipboard.

-I'm currently using the sqlite database that [RTFM](https://github.com/leostat/rtfm) uses but that hasn't been updated in almost 6 years so I'm gradually adding new commands and pushing the edited db file to the repository.
+I'm currently using the SQLite database that [RTFM](https://github.com/leostat/rtfm) uses but that hasn't been updated in quite a few years, so I'm gradually adding new commands and pushing the edited database file to the repository.

 ## Usage
 ```
 Ctrl+r           Cycle through search options to dynamically find commands as you type.
                  Allows searching within commands and comments.
-Ctrl+c           Copy currently selected command to clipboard.
+Ctrl+c           Copy the currently selected command to clipboard.
-Ctrl+u           URL-encode and then copy currently selected command to clipboard.
+Ctrl+u           URL-encode and then copy the currently selected command to clipboard.
 Crtl+h or hist   Display selectable history of already selected commands.
-Ctrl+v           Paste from clipboard
+Ctrl+v           Paste from the clipboard
 info             Display info on the currently selected command.
 env              Show user variables that have already been set.
 set              Set a user variable e.g. set lhost 10.10.16.3